 Discover the Museum’s collection of artifacts which represents items of Kittitas County history, its people, places, events, and activities.
-With almost 17,000 artifacts, over 10,000 photographs, and 32 cubic feet of archival material, the collection spans time from thousands of years ago to modern day.
+With almost 17,000 artifacts, over 9,000 photographs, and over 36 banker boxes full of archival material, the collection spans time from thousands of years ago to modern-day.

 Collection theme highlights include clothing, furniture, household goods, children’s toys, hand tools, artwork, geological specimens, antique automobiles, Native American baskets and bags, historic photographs, and military ephemera.